-The publication of a call for an overdue teaching reform in the face of the COVID19 pandemic was the starting point for the German-speaking group to which I contribute ever since.
-Here I participate in its external communication as well as its institutional consolidation.
+The publication of a call for an overdue teaching reform in the face of the COVID19 pandemic was the starting point for the German-speaking group to which I contribute ever since, mostly with regard to the organisations’ institutional consolidation.

 In the midst of the search for a suitable Master’s programme, I was invited by Silja Graupe and others, together with fellow students, to give future-fit economic education a completely new academic space.

-Since 2013, I have contributed to the founding, development and establishment of Cusanus University for Social Design in various roles: as a student, student assistant, research assistant and doctoral candidate.
+Since 2013, I have contributed to the founding, development and establishment of Cusanus University for Social Transformation in various roles: as a student, student assistant, research assistant and doctoral candidate.

 In addition to the numerous economics-related learning processes that I have been able to gain during my studies and through my involvement in a diverse yet united research community, I have been able to gain invaluable experience with regard to the possibilities and limits of institutionalising new economic education.

 Today, Cusanus University is one of the rare institutional exceptions where new economic content is combined and practised with new economic forms.